 Prospective tenants usually need to provide proof of employment, ID and bank statements to secure a lease.
 In some cases, expats may also need a Swiss guarantor to act on their behalf – this will usually be the employer.

 Accommodation in Zurich isn't secured on a first-come, first-served basis.
-Landlord and rental agencies carefully review applications before choosing a tenant they think is the best fit.
+Landlords and rental agencies carefully review applications before choosing a tenant they think is the best fit.

 Leases in Zurich are usually for a minimum period of 12 months.
 Once a tenancy application is approved and signed by both parties, the next step is to carry out an inspection of the property and do an inventory.

-Renters are usually required to put down a security deposit that is equivalent to three months' rent.
+Renters are generally required to put down a security deposit that is equivalent to three months' rent.
 The first month's rent is also required to be paid upfront.
+The deposit will usually be returned to the tenant at the end of the lease, provided there is no damage to the property beyond normal wear and tear.

 Tenants are usually required to give at least one month's notice if they wish to terminate a lease early.